 Farmer John was raised on the family farm in Bunn.
 He was born in the home still used by the family located in the Back Forty and has lived here most of his life, except for the years immediately following his marriage to Betty when they were first starting their family.
 When their son, Russ was 6, they moved the kids back to the family farm and began farming tobacco with John’s father, NJ.
 The family was sustained by tobacco and an agricultural fertilizer business until the late ’80’s when they completely diversified into pumpkins,strawberries and organics.
 Now the grandchildren of Farmer John and Betty are helping on the farm!
 Now the 4th and 5th generations are helping sustain the farm!
 Uncle Russell, and his children John and Margaret are usually working on the farm somewhere; Jacob is off at college pursuing a degree in tourism.
 Farmer John is an award-

 Walk Ahead Farms was founded in March 2012 and is a small, family operated farm located in Youngsville, NC.
-Walk Anead offers fresh eggs, rabbits, goats, chickens, ducks, meats, seasonal produce, herbs, potted plants and cut flower arrangements to our customers.
+Walk Anead offers fresh eggs, rabbits, goats, chickens, ducks, turkey, pork, meats, seasonal produce, herbs, potted plants and cut flower arrangements to our customers.
 Learn more at http://walkaheadfarms.weebly.com/.

 Whetstone offers 45 varieties of Jam, Pickles, Gluten Free Baked Goods, Pasta, Salsa, Pickled Okra, Relish, Maple Cutting Boards.
 All of Whetstone’s products are made without corn syrup, artificial colors, flavors, or preservatives and are made by hand, one batch at a time.
 Whetstone sources some of the ingredients for it’s products from its small farm located in Southeast Granville County and/or from other farms in NC.